Samsung/tizen-docs/docs/application/dotnet/guides/account/account.md

     ```

 <a name="queries"></a>
-## Performing Database Queries
+## Perform database queries

-To perform database queries:
+To perform database queries, follow the steps below:

 1. Prepare sample content.

     To perform queries, you need existing content in the database.
 To access an existing account, obtain it from the database.
 This can be done using a few different methods, depending on the user requirements.

-    To create new content and add it to the database:
+    To create and add new content to the database, follow these steps below:

-    1. The `Create_Account()` takes a new [Tizen.Account.AccountManager.Account](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.AccountManager.Account.html) instance and gives it some account details such as name, display name, domain, and email:
+    1. The `Create_Account()` takes a new [Tizen.Account.AccountManager.Account](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.AccountManager.Account.html) instance and gives it some account details such as user name, display name, domain, and email:

         ```csharp
         void Create_Account(Account account, string userName, string displayName, string domainName, string emailId)